MicrosoftDocs/azure-devops-docs/docs/load-test/reference-qa.md

   ![Checking that the apps are listed in the Azure portal](_img/get-performance-data-for-load-tests/get-load-test-insights-05.png)

 * The Azure Resource Manager access token has expired.
-The token is valid for 12 hours in the context of Team Services.
-Sign out of your Team Services account and then sign in again to refresh the token.
+The token is valid for 12 hours in the context of VSTS.
+Sign out of your VSTS account and then sign in again to refresh the token.

-* Azure Active Directory is not enabled for your Team Services account.
+* Azure Active Directory is not enabled for your VSTS account.
   See [Enable Azure Active Directory](https://www.visualstudio.com/docs/setup-admin/team-services/manage-organization-access-for-your-account-vs).

 If none of the above works, contact us at [vsoloadtest@microsoft.com](mailto:vsoloadtest@microsoft.com).